elzekool/TalkMachineLearning/slides.md

 ---
 # Evaluation, metrics (1)
-It is usefull to evaluate your model, in the end but also for optimizing.
+It is important to evaluate your model to get an understanding how well it is doing.
 Which metric is usefull depends on the type of target variables.
 Interpeting evaluation metrics in an absolute sense is hard, therefor most common usage is in relative comparison.

 There are a lot of metrics.
 Each with the own pro's and cons's.
 But also the metric is dependend on the target variables.